August Duesenberg: Racing team supervisor

 In 1930 the Duesenberg brothers split their racing operations with Augie naming his business A. S. Duesenberg Racing.
 The result was a total of eight Duesenberg-built racers entered in the Indianapolis 500 in 1930.
 The only Duesenberg racer to finish the race that year was driven by Bill Cummings, who took fifth place.
 Thirteen cars in the 1931 race were based on the Duesenberg Model A. Fred Frame drove Augie Duesenberg's ex-team car to a second-place finish, while Fred Duesenberg's two entries, driven by Jimmy Gleason and Ernie Triplett, finished sixth and seventh, respectively.
 Augie was also the designer and builder of a Duesenberg chassis for an entry in the 1931 race that was powered by a diesel engine from the Cummins Engine Company.
 Dave Evans, who became the first person to complete the race without making any pit stops, drove the car to a thirteenth-place finish.
-Duesenbergs faded from the top of the leaderboard beginning with the 1932 Indianapolis 500, when Duesenberg racers captured seventh-, eighth-, and ninth-place finishess with drivers Ira Hall, Freddy Winnai, and Billy Winn, respectively.
+Duesenbergs faded from the top of the leaderboard beginning with the 1932 Indianapolis 500, when Duesenberg racers captured seventh-, eighth-, and ninth-place finishess with drivers Ira Hall, Freddie Winnai, and Billy Winn, respectively.

 Although the Duesenberg Brothers racing business dissolved after Fred Duesenberg's death in an automobile accident in July 1932, Augie Duesenberg continued to build racecars on his own.
 Joe Russo drove the Duesenberg-built "Wonder Bread Special" to a seventeenth-place finish in the 1933 Indianapolis 500.
 Russo's Duesenberg-built racer for the 1934 Indianapolis 500, the last year that the Duesenbergs were major contenders, finished in fifth place.
 In addition to his racing car business, which continued into the 1930s, Augie Duesenberg built two marine racing engines for Horace D. Dodge in 1926.
 He also built mechanical lap-counting equipment for auto races.

 Beginning in 1934 Augie Duesenberg built the first of three speed-setting racers with Ab Jenkins.
 Between August 6 and August 30, 1935, Jenkins set a 24-hour speed record of 135.47 mph in the "Mormon Meteor", a Duesenberg-based racer, on the Bonneville Salt Flats in Utah.
 Jenkins and the racer also set a one-hour speed record of 152.145 mph.